How to be a confident parent in front of your whole family… even if your kids act wild.

 I was so shocked I didn’t respond for like 10 Mississippi’s.

-She didn’t want to come to the table because she was fine, thank-you-very-much, playing outside.
+She didn’t want to come to the table because she was fine, thank-you-very-much, and playing outside.
 My mortification increased with the intensity of her shrieking.

 I was busy taking her behavior personally when a friend looked me straight in the eye and said, cool as a cucumber… “It’s fine, they all try it once or twice.”
 While once or twice turned out to be an understatement, I’ve never forgotten my friend’s grace.
 Baby girl stopped shrieking and we all moved on and had a fabulous evening.